aws-6w8hnx/code-workshop-ecs-lambda-codedeploy/Lambda/README.md

 Description: In this step, you use the `myDateTimeFunction.js` file to deploy the updated function.
 This triggers CodeDeploy to deploy it by shifting production traffic from the current version of the Lambda function to the updated version.

 1. Open myDateTimeFunction.js
-2. Save the file: `myDateTimeFunction.js` using below sample:
+2. Save the file: `myDateTimeFunction.js` using the below sample:
 ```
 'use strict';